 Morgan Baptist Association

 The Morgan Baptist Association, also known as The Caring Place, is offering a resource for those in need of emotional support.
 They understand the stress of this unexpected and unprecedented time we are facing.
 They have trained chaplains available to help you through this time of uncertainty.
 If you are in need of emotional support, please e-mail email@example.com or call Geno Shirley at 256-345-7945.
 The Caring Place also has a food pantry to help those in need of food.
-It is open on Wednesdays from 9:00 - 11:30 am.
 It is a drive-thru at this time and you need a photo ID in order to receive assistance.
 For more information, call 256-773-5243.